JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 To test the integration, add a call to common code in Swift code:

-1. In Android Studio, open the `iosApp/simpleloginIOS/ContentView.swift` file and import the framework:
+1. In IntelliJ IDEA, open the `iosApp/simpleloginIOS/ContentView.swift` file and import the framework:

    ```swift
    import sharedKit